5 Signs That Your Lungs Are In Trouble

 2. Producing too much mucus

 If you are producing too much mucus while coughing and are ignoring it, you are ignoring potential signs of lung disorders.
 Also, if you are experiencing cough for three months in a row, it may indicate chronic bronchitis in you.
-If this is combined with shortness of breath and changes in the colour of sputum, you must visit the doctor soon.
+If this is combined with shortness of breath and changes in the color of sputum, you must visit the doctor soon.

 Also read: Beat The Ill Effects Of Air Pollution With Tips From Delhi's Top Nutritionist